 #NoEstimates is a hashtag for the topic of exploring alternatives to estimates for making decisions in software development.
 That is, ways to make decisions with “No Estimates”.

 I’ll probably modify this a bit over time – I put this together quickly as a starting point.

 Estimates are typically and pervasively used in the decision-making process throughout software development organizations and efforts – both in ”phased/waterfall” and “Agile” methodologies.
 They are ubiquitous – it is rare to find a project/organization/effort where it isn’t simply accepted that “we must have estimates – it is the only way”.

 Additionally, for a long time I’ve been noticing that almost every training, book, conference session, article, or blog on “Agile” software development has a very heavy focus on estimating.
 I’m fine with important things taking a lot of our attention – they are important, after all.
 Are estimates that important?

 I’ve also noticed over the years that many organizations have a number of dysfunctions in how estimates are handled, and the overall decision making process that depends on estimates.
 Have you noticed any dysfunctions?

 So… I started doing “5 why sessions” or similar exercises at conferences and user groups, and other investigations into the reasons for this, and the dysfunctions that people have been experiencing.
 I also started discussing alternative ways to manage software development efforts without using estimates.
-I’ve been working without estimates for years, and some people are interested in how to do this.
+I’ve been working without estimates for years for many decisions that are typically “estimate-driven” in software development management, and some people are interested in how to do this.